 This course will help enhance your understanding and skills in working with refugee people, using your own experience as context.

-Using systemic and psychodynamic approaches, you will examine the complexities of the refugee experience from a holistic and more rounded perspective.
+Using systemic, narrative, psychodynamic and liberation psychology approaches, you will examine the complexities of the refugee experience from a holistic and more rounded perspective.
 You will consider therapeutic, clinical, theoretical, organisational, social and political viewpoints among others.

 Fees and funding